venkatreddysangita/venkatpublicrepo/README.md

 - Setup 2 teams in the environment = Confidential Team and Escalation Team.
 Add members for test purposes.
+- Confidential Team should be given the 'CS Confidential Role' security role
+- Escalation Team should be given the 'CS Escalation Role' security role

 ### Assumptions and Key Points
 - OOB features are untouched like forms, views, sitemap etc. so that customization is done for the requirements only